TelerikAcademy-Cloning/Databases/Topics/01. XML-Basics/README.md

 # XML Working Models
 * They have several working models:
   * `DOM` (Document Object Model)
     * Represents XML documents as a tree in the memory
     * Allows processing and modifying the document
   * `SAX` (Simple API for XML Processing)
-    * Reads XML documents consequently tag by tag
+    * Reads XML documents consequently element by element
     * Event-driven API
     * Allows analyzing the read portions at each step
   * `StAX` (Streaming API for XML)